dbousfie/PoliticsofAI/syllabus.md

 Q: does everyone have to submit an essay
 A: no, if you do the second option where you have 10% added to your participation summaries and you have completed 2500 words you do not have to complete the essay

+Reading week notification
+Just so you know I will look up the page numbers of your citations and will provide a screenshot of the page if there are any errors in your citations.
+This will be intensified for the essays, because misrepresenting work is academic dishonesty.

+The media assessments have been marked, everyone should have a linked file with comments in the docx.
+If you don't, let me know because that's just a glitch.

+Everyone in the course has a 'revise and resubmit' option on written work (excluding weekly participation).
+Please make sure to review the instructions here https://westernu.brightspace.com/d2l/le/lessons/126015/topics/3263307 and follow them for resubmissions.

+I generally say to work on the essay before you revise and resubmit the term assignment because it is worth more.
+However, I think people should seriously consider doing the in-person exam rather than the essay, based on the submissions I've seen so far.

+Common issues

+Citation and paragraph structure.
+This is the most basic problem that is recurring consistently.
+The difference between literary writing and academic writing is that we have to provide the evidence for our claims.
+So I need to see the evidence as direct quotes, and then the sentence immediately following it restating that quote in your own words.
+Paraphrasing is not sufficient.
+I can't state that strongly enough.
+Page numbers are necessary, they will never not be necessary.
+I will reattach the key part of the course syllabus on paragraphs below.

+The 'neutral tool' thesis of technology is a straw man I'm seeing everywhere.
+Unless someone establishes that it is neutral you are falsely setting something up to knock it down (hence strawman).
+This was week 1 of the course, it's not a thing, please stop putting it in your arguments.

+There are a few particular problems that are popping up in the current framework.
+They have been outlined extensively here https://en.wikipedia.org/wiki/Wikipedia:Signs_of_AI_writing , but I will go over the obvious ones.

+1.Rhetorical or pithy claims that sound like they have substance but if we have to define concepts in terms of Political Science, they immediately fall apart.
+You need to define your concepts clearly with academic foundation, this includes key ideas like sovereignty, autonomy, independence and anything relating to power.
+'Oppression', 'exclusion' and ' domination' in the abstract are not things - you need specific actors, instances and events of those things happening and why.

+2. 'If this, then that' - this rhetorical device is all over peoples writing, it's a common llm practice of putting things together that doesn't actually make any sense but sounds like it does.
+Reread all of your sentences closely and independently of one another.
+If you read it aloud and it doesn't make sense, it doesn't make sense.

+3. Particularly in the context of the media assessment instead of an argument you will see 'symbolizes', 'imitates' , 'mirrors', 'deepens', 'seen similarily' rather than clearly stated academic thesis that requires substantiation with evidence.
+If you don't have the appropriate framework the llms will start doing that to try to stick stuff together, that doesn't belong together.
+Review the approaches from the course - they are literally a requirement of the final exam.

+I don't have office hours this week but I can set up individual meetings if necessary.

+Best, Dan